-By notinvesting in these measures now, reduces the likelihood of being able to achieve a stepchange in the number of people using sustainable transport modes in the future; congestion and the associated impacts (journey times and carbon emissions) could potentially increase, and will certainly be exacerbated by future growth plans in the area.
-The lack of connectivity and accessibility will continue to negatively impact on access to local employment, training, and educational opportunities and reduce health and wellbeing.
+By not-investingtment in these measures now, reduces the likelihood of being able to achieve there will be no a step-change in the number of people using sustainable transport modes in the future; congestion and the associated impacts (journey times and carbon emissions) could potentially increase, and will certainly be exacerbated by future growth plans in the area.
+The lack of connectivity and accessibility will continue to negatively impact on access to local employment, This would have a significant impact on the provision of access to sustainable transport choices as well as highway capacity, economic growth, congestion and associated impacts (journey times and carbon emissions), accessibility to jobs, training, and educational opportunities and leisure services, and reduce health and wellbeing.